Mathématique: On Lethe Fixed

 “How did you know what to say?”
 Val asks.
 “So that I wouldn’t go?”

-“Knowing what to say is pretty much my only talent,” Daniel replies, smiling, not answering her question.
+“Knowing what to say is pretty much my only talent.”
+Daniel’s smile is small and warm and almost makes her forget he didn’t answer her question.
 “Don’t tell anyone.”

-Val asks the same question again, but this time in a different way.
+Val asks again, in different way.
 “I belong here?
 With you?”

 “Yeah,” Daniel says.
 “You do.”

 Teal’c taps her gently on the shoulder with a pair of sunglasses.
-Val slips them on with a single hand and drives through cool air, beneath changing leaves.
+Val slips them on and drives through cool air, beneath changing leaves.

 Popular posts from this blog